chukwuma5/First-work/README.md

    -For the icons[https://fontawesome.com/v5.15/icons/instagram?style=brands].

    ## Licsense
    This work is under [MIT] liscence.
-It's highly free and opensource to anyone.
+It's highly free and open-source to anyone.